-Hemmed in by tottering grey alps, Lake Bohinj possesses a rare, almost eerie beauty.
+Hemmed in by tottering grey alps, Lake Bohinj in Slovenia possesses a rare, almost eerie beauty.
 The meadows east of the lake are something of a mecca for cross-country skiers, although there are plenty of downhill options a ski-bus ride away.

 The lake itself freezes over in winter, becoming what is arguably the most breathtakingly scenic skating rink in Europe.
 The surrounding villages are famous for their fruit brandies – local viljamovka (pear brandy) or brinjevec (juniper spirit) are guaranteed to warm the body and free the mind.

 The great ports of northern Europe are all the more evocative when experienced on a cold, grey (and preferably misty) winter’s day.
-And Gdańsk, with its gabled medieval warehouses and gothic churches, is an outstanding example.
+And Gdańsk, Poland, with its gabled medieval warehouses and gothic churches, is an outstanding example.
 Soak up the red-brick post-industrial feel of the quaysides before enjoying a bracing stroll on Sopot beach, just up the coast.

 A lot of East European cities achieve a climax of social activity around Christmas and New Year, only to spend the next three months sleeping it off.
-Belgrade, on the other hand, just carries on regardless.
+Belgrade, on the other hand, carries on regardless.
 With the riverside drinking scene taking a rest, it’s in winter that the boisterous restaurants of Skadarlija and the hipster bars of Savamala really come into their own.